Small Group Ministry (Covenant Groups)

 What Groups are available?

 - Inner Peace: Gotta’ Have It!
 This group is comprised of women seeking balance in their lives, taking time to examine a variety of topics.
-Led by Jenny D.
+Led by Jennifer D.

 - The Men’s Group.
 This group for men meets to discuss heartfelt issues in confidence within the group.
 The topics vary from month to month, based on ideas from members.
 Led by John G.

 - Spiritual Journeys.
 A group where we share our spiritual journeys with each other–to make contact again with the essence of what brings us to church in the first place.
 Led by Holly G.